MADev-CustomStore/StyleApp/README.md

 **Tab Navigation** (Tab to Screen)

  * Home
- * Profile
+ * Clothing category
- * Add to wardrobe
- * Search wardrobe
+ * Clothing brands
+ * Can see what clothes of what brand are present in your wardrobe
+ * Can see which types of clothing are in your wardrobe and how much of them

 **Flow Navigation** (Screen to Screen)

  * Home Screen
- * Home Screen to Profile settings
+ * Home Screen to Categories
+ * Categories to seeing which types of clothing are in your wardrobe
- * Home screen to add clothes to wardrobe
+ * Home screen to Brands
- * Home page to wardrobe feature.
-Can look up clothing items and filter from this screen
+ * Brands to seeing which brands are currently in your wardrobe

 ## Wireframes